What is Multi-Factor Authentication?

 MFA apps are the simplest way to secure your accounts.
 Once linked to your account, the app will generate random codes for you to enter after your password.
-These codes change regularly.
+These codes change regularly – usually every 30 seconds.

-To begin with MFA, visit your mobile app store and search for the Microsoft Authenticator app:
+To setup MFA, visit your mobile app store and search for the Microsoft Authenticator app:

 Once you’ve downloaded the app, it will look pretty empty.
 Below is an example of the app with MFA activated on some accounts:

-If you click on the plus button in the top right to add new MFA accounts, you’ll be given three options:
+If you click on the plus button in the top right, you can add a new account.
+You will be given three options: